-For all you action lovers, “American Assassin” is full of fight sequences, car and helicopter chases, and tons of explosions.
-Mitch Rapp (Dylan O’Brien) seeks revenge for the death of his fiancé and gains the attention of the CIA.
-After being recruited and trained by former Navy SEAL Stan Hurley (Michael Keaton) for a black-ops team, the two set off to investigate a wave of attacks on both military and civilian targets.
-They soon find themselves in a fight to stop an unknown operative intent on starting the next global war.
+Action film lovers, will enjoy “American Assassin” because it’s full of fighting sequences, car and helicopter chases, and tons of explosions.
+Mitch Rapp (Dylan O’Brien) seeks revenge for the death of his fiance and gains the attention of the CIA.
+After being recruited and trained by Cold War veteran Stan Hurley (Michael Keaton) for his black ops team, the two set off to investigate a wave of attacks, both military and civilian targets.
+Soon, they find themselves in a fight to stop an unknown operative intent on starting the next global war.

-For your next action-packed evening, watch “American Assassin” on Hulu or DIRECTV.
+For your next action-packed evening, rent or buy “American Assassin” on Amazon Prime Video.

 ‘Black Swan’ (2010)

-If you love having your mind twisted into knots, “Black Swan” is the perfect movie.
-Plus the cinematography is incredible.
-Watch Natalie Portman in this iconic role on Hulu or rent it on DIRECTV.
+For those who love having their minds twisted into knots, “Black Swan” is the perfect movie.
+Plus, the cinematography is incredible.
+Watch Natalie Portman in this iconic role by renting or buying the movie on Amazon Prime Video.

 ‘The Dark Knight’ (2008)

 Calling all DC comic book lovers!
-Widely considered the best Batman movie, “The Dark Knight” is a must-see.
-Batman, portrayed by Christian Bale, goes head to head with one of the most well-known comic book villains of all time: the Joker (Heath Ledger).
+Still considered the best Batman movie yet, “The Dark Knight” is a must-see.
+Batman, portrayed by Christian Bale, goes head to head with one of the most well-known comic book villains of all time, the Joker (Heath Ledger).
 Our favorite dark crusader teeters on the edge of heroism and vigilantism as the Joker wreaks havoc in Gotham.

 We all know Batman comes out the other side, but the realistic fight scenes will have you holding your breath and hoping for the best.
-This superhero classic is included with a Hulu subscription, or you can rent it on DIRECTV.
+This superhero classic is included on Max. and Hulu.

-We all know about the Zodiac serial killer who terrorized San Francisco in the 1960s and ’70s, so “Zodiac” had to make our list — especially with the current true crime obsession.
+We all know about the Zodiac serial killer that terrorized San Fransisco in the ‘60s and ‘70s, and with the rise of the true crime obsession, “Zodiac” had to make our list.
 The killer taunts authorities and reporters with cryptic messages, ciphers, and phone calls.
-Reporters Paul Avery (Robert Downey Jr.) and Robert Greysmith (Jake Gyllenhaal) become obsessed with discovering the Zodiac’s true identity with the aid of inspector David Toschi (Mark Ruffalo).
+Reporters Paul Avery (Robert Downey Jr.) and Robert Greysmith (Jake Gyllenhaal) become obsessed with discovering the Zodiac’s true identity with the aid of Inspector David Toschi (Mark Ruffalo).

-Based on true events and striving to be as accurate as possible, the film is available on DIRECTV or to rent on Amazon Prime.
+Based on true events and remaining as accurate as possible, this documentary-esque film is available with a premium Hulu subscription.

 ‘So I Married an Axe Murderer’ (1993)

-If you need a bit of comedic relief, “So I Married an Axe Murderer” is available to stream on Apple TV, Hulu, and DIRECTV.
+If you need a bit of comedic relief, “So I Married An Axe Murderer” is available to stream on Max.

-San Francisco poet Charlie (Mike Myers) falls for Harriet (Nancy Travis), a butcher.
-He quickly introduces her to his parents, but they suspect she’s something other than perfect for their son.
-Voracious tabloid readers, they convey their concern to Charlie that Harriet is actually “Mrs. X,” a serial killer wanted for a string of strange honeymoon deaths.
-Despite his parents' concerns, Charlie marries Harriet — but then begins to have doubts while on the honeymoon.
+San Fransisco poet Charlie (Mike Myers) falls for Harriet (Nancy Travis), a meat butcher.
+He quickly introduces her to his parents, but voracious tabloid readers suspect she’s something other than perfect for their son.
+They convey their concern to Charlie that Harriet is actually “Mrs. X,” a serial killer who’s wanted for a string of strange honeymoon deaths.
+Despite his parents' concerns, Charlie proposes to and marries Harriet.
+However, he begins to have doubts while on his honeymoon.